-Using the latest genomic approaches, students will propose and validate hypotheses raised based on the results of genomic analyses and previous reports.
+Using the latest genomic approaches including methods of molecular biology and bioinformatics, students will propose and validate hypotheses raised based on the results of genomic analyses and previous reports.
 Students also gain an understanding of genomic exploratory research methods through discussions.